 This is a super simple, frugal recipe for Fried Green Tomatoes.
-A perfect starter recipe for those who have never made fried green tomatoes before.
+This is a perfect starter recipe for those who have never made fried green tomatoes before.
 You can use orange or red tomatoes as long as they are still really firm.

 Slice the tomatoes, I prefer them to be around 1/4 inch thick.
 Season each side with salt and pepper or garlic pepper.
 For a spicier version try Cajun or Creole seasoning.

 Place cornmeal in a bowl; dip and coat each tomato slice until thoroughly coated.
-Allow to sit for a couple minutes and re-coat if needed.
-Most recipes call for the tomatoes to be dipped in an egg wash, milk or buttermilk before dipping in the corn meal.
-For this frugal recipe there is no need for batters or dips.
+Allow to sit for a couple of minutes and re-coat if needed.
+Most recipes call for the tomatoes to be dipped in an egg wash, milk, or buttermilk before dipping in the corn meal.
+For this frugal recipe, there is no need for batters or dips.
 Salting both sides of the slices and allowing the cornmeal to sit a few minutes before frying creates the breading.

 Fry till just past golden.
 I’ve previously fried them using both bacon fat and butter, both are yummy.

 All-purpose flour can be substituted for the cornmeal or Jiffy Cornbread Muffin mix for a sweeter taste.